 How can you lower cholesterol without medications?
 And what happens to your cholesterol if you do intermittent fasting?

-High cholesterol is considered a treatable risk factor for cardiovascular disease such as heart attacks and strokes.
-There are many nuances to cholesterol which I do not want to get into, but traditionally, the main division has been between Low Density Lipoprotein (LDL) or ‘bad’ cholesterol, and High Density Lipoprotein (HDL) or ‘good’ cholesterol.
-Total cholesterol gives us little useful information.
+High cholesterol is considered a treatable risk factor for cardiovascular diseases such as heart attacks and strokes.
+There are many nuances to cholesterol which I do not want to get into, but traditionally, the main division has been between Low Density Lipoprotein (LDL) or ‘bad’ cholesterol, and High Density Lipoprotein (HDL) or ‘good’ cholesterol — although those are grossly oversimplified.

 We also measure triglycerides, a type of fat found in the blood.
 Fat is stored in fat cells as triglycerides, but also floats around freely in the body.
 For example, during fasting, triglycerides get broken down into free fatty acids and glycerol.
 Those free fatty acids are used for energy by most of the body.
 So triglycerides are a form of stored energy.
 Cholesterol is not.
 This substance is used in cellular repair (in cell walls) and also used for to make certain hormones.